What is Auditory Processing?

 Many brain systems and sub-systems are involved in the processing of this information – including those involved in attention, memory, and higher order cognitive functions.

 Thus auditory processing does not describe hearing.
 Many people with Auditory Processing Difficulties have perfect hearing (as tested by an audiologist/ hearing test) but there is a deficit in the processing of the message that has been heard.

-A person with APD may not be able to process what is said to them.
+A person with Auditory Processing Disorder (APD) may not be able to process what is said to them.
 They appear to have heard what has been said as they can sometimes even repeat back exactly what has been said, but they have not attached any meaning to the sentence, they have not processed it.
 They know the words, but the words are meaningless.

 If a person is not processing the message, repeating the message will be of no use, neither will speaking louder!
 Auditory Processing difficulties can fluctuate from day to day.
 This can be very frustrating for parents, teachers and the person themselves as on one day they appear to be processing well (as indicated by their behaviour) while on other days they may not be able to process anything at all.